1coderookie/Kobra2PlusInsights/docs/firmware/fw_kobraOS.md

 ??? info "Files Of The Kobra 2 Pro & Max"

-    Just in case you own a Kobra 2 Plus or Max, you can find the content of the belonging files quoted in expandable textboxes below.
+    Just in case you own a Kobra 2 Pro or Max, you can find the content of the belonging files quoted in expandable textboxes below.
     Besides that, if you own a Kobra 2 Pro, check out my comprehensive [Kobra2Pro Insights](https://1coderookie.github.io/Kobra2ProInsights/) infosite instead.